rohitgang/457---Groacery-Baggin-1A/README.txt

 Console output will give the results after the program finishes.

-PROGRAM DESIGN AND IMPORTANT CONCEPTS:
+PROGRAM DESIGN AND IMPORTANT CONCEPTS :

 The Item.java and Bag.java are the building blocks of this program.
 The Item.java class has the following attributes : weight, name, constraintsMap.
 The constraintsMap is the key in handling the constraints on the items.